jprice/jprice.github.io/_posts/2015-01-19-arch-linux.md

   creditlink: https://wiki.archlinux.org/index.php/DeveloperWiki:TrademarkPolicy
 ---

-<span class="fafa-linux"></span> A few weeks ago I decided to drop <span class="fa-windows"></span> Windows for good.
+<span class="fa fa-linux fa-5x"></span> A few weeks ago I decided to drop <span class="fa-windows"></span> Windows for good.
 I've always been a fan of [Debian](http://www.debian.org) based distributions.
 [Ubuntu](http://www.ubuntu.com) is too "bloated" for my liking.
 So I decided to give [Crunchbang](http://www.crunchbang.com).
 Everything was smooth.
 I was in love.
 Then one day I made a boo boo.
 Some how I managed to delete the network manager app, and I had no internet access.
 Well shit...

 I could not find my [Crunchbang](http://www.crunchbang.com) USB drive I had made, but I had an [ArchLinux](http://www.archlinux.org) one laying close by, so I thought screw it.
 I had been playing with [Arch](http://www.archlinux.org) for a long time in a VM even when I was a regular [Windows](http://www.microsoft.com) user.
 I bit the bullet and plugged in the drive and away I went.